+Prerequisite: SOWK 620 & 622 or permission of the School of Social Work.
 Third of three practice courses preparing students for a generalist approach to social work.
-Expands basic knowledge, values, ethics, and skills, with emphasis on macro-level problem solving.
+Expands basic knowledge, values, ethics, and skills, with emphasis on macrolevel problem solving.
 Includes theories and techniques needed for practice within an organization and/or community context.

-SOWK 630 Theoretical Analysis of Behavior II (3)
+SOWK 630 Theoretical Analysis II: Structural Oppression, Collective Trauma and Marginalized Populations (3)